19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) any advice given, or analysis or report issued or promulgated, is given, issued or promulgated only through that newspaper;

-(c) that person receives no commission or other consideration for giving the advice, or for issuing or promulgating the analysis or report; and
+(c) that person receives no commission or other consideration, apart from any fee received from subscription to or purchase of the newspaper, for giving the advice, or for issuing or promulgating the analysis or report; and

 (d) the advice is given, or the analysis or report is issued or promulgated, solely as incidental to the conduct of that person’s business as a newspaper proprietor.